Updated: May 3

 How can you apply what you have learned to your own life?

 Vary the level of questions you ask your child.
-If your child is struggling with a question that requires deeper thought or application, check for understanding and retention of the material by asking a simpler question.
+If your child is struggling with a question that requires deeper thought, check for understanding and retention of the material by asking a simpler question.
 Write questions down ahead of time to ensure that you are phrasing the questions well, that they are organized in a logical sequence, and that they encourage your child to use the desired thinking skills.

 Even if the question process is not perfect, don't give up.
 As you work through questions with your child, the process will get easier and feel more natural.
 Best of all, you will enjoy the greatest benefit hidden among the many benefits that questions bring to enhance your child's learning and understanding: connection and togetherness!